ecabanas/joaquin-webapp/docs/future-developments.md

     *   **Goal:** Sort the grocery list based on the typical layout of a supermarket to make shopping more efficient.
     *   **Implementation:** Start with a heuristic-based approach.
 Create a dictionary mapping grocery items to categories (e.g., "Produce", "Dairy", "Frozen").
 Define a fixed sort order for these categories to apply to the list.
 This provides immediate value before a more complex machine-learning model is needed.

-3.  **Implement Sharing & Invitations:**
-    *   **Goal:** Allow users to securely invite others to their workspace.
-    *   **Implementation:** Create a secure, email-based invitation flow.
-An invite generates a unique token stored in Firestore.
-When the new user signs up using the invite link, a Cloud Function will verify the token and add them to the workspace.

 ### Tier 2: Major UX Enhancements

 With the core in place, we focus on delighting the user and making the app feel effortless.